napframework/nap/docs/doxygen/markdown/00_installation.md

 ## Setup Your Build Environment {#setup_build_env_macos}

-NAP $(NAP_VERSION_FULL) supports `macOS Catalina` with `XCode 11.7`.
+NAP $(NAP_VERSION_FULL) supports `macOS Catalina (x86_64)` with `XCode 11.7`.
 Although NAP is known to work on other macOS releases with newer versions of XCode, Catalina is the current supported platform.

 1. Extract the release by double clicking `NAP-$(NAP_VERSION_FULL)-macOS.zip` in Finder
 2. Ctrl-click on `tools/unquarantine_framework.command`